OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/osdc-public-2023-01.md

-# Open Source Developmen Course - 2023 Spring
+# Open Source Development Course - 2023 Spring

 I am planning to run an [Open Source Development Course](/) starting in February-March 2023.
 The exact date and time will be announced later.